 If your home was built before 1978, perform renovations with caution and awareness.
-If lead paint is in poor condition, paint over it or hire a professional that specializes in lead paint removal.
-However, if lead paint is in good condition, leave it alone.
+If lead paint is in poor condition, hire a professional that specializes in lead paint removal.
+However, if lead paint is in good condition, leave it alone and regularly inspect it for signs of degradation.
 Separate remodeling areas from living areas with plastic sheeting.
 Children and pregnant women should not be present during renovations nor should they have access to areas under construction.

 Have children wash their hands frequently, particularly before they eat and after they play outdoors.
-Limit any play in the soil.
+Limit play in outdoor soil.
 Instead, provide them with a grassy area or sandbox that remains covered when not in use.
-Wash their toys regularly, particularly after outdoor use.
+Wash their toys regularly.
 And, have them remove their shoes before they enter the house.

 Other Tips and Tricks

 - When dusting, use a damp cloth, mop or similar item to clean surfaces.